cloud-spin/queue/README.md

 ## Releases
 We're committed to a CI/CD lifecycle releasing frequent, but only stable, production ready versions with all proper tests in place.

-We strive as much as possible to keep backwards compatibility with previous versions, so breaking changes are a "no-go".
+We strive as much as possible to keep backwards compatibility with previous versions, so breaking changes are a no-go.

 For a list of changes in each released version, see [CHANGELOG.md](CHANGELOG.md).